wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 Phonebook searches are triggered after the user has entered 3 characters.
 Results from remote directories will appear after 1 second.

+If a directory entry as the same number as a mobile or a phone configured on the XiVO, it's extra columns will be added to the corresponding entry instead of creating a new line in the search result.

+example:

+If *User 1* has number *1000* and is also in a configured LDAP with a location in "Québec", if the display filter contains the *Location* column, the entry for *User 1* will show "Québec" in the *Location* column after the search results are received.

 Configuration